 More Fajita Seasoning Tips

-- You can double or triple the amounts below to make a bigger batch of fajita seasoning.
+- Double or triple the amounts to make a bigger batch.

 Cute Little Jars